DannyKennen/DataScience_S2025/data-science-curriculum-build (2)/challenges/c08-islands-pt1-assignment.md

 - Which sample—sequential or random—is more *representative* of all
   homes Helvig?
 Why?
   - The random sample is more representative
-  - While the number of households doen’t change, the location of them does.
-By taking houses from a greater population sample of the town we have information from houses that are spread apart from each other.
-Houses that are close together are more likely to have the same last name because they are more likely to be related to each other, but when the houses are further away from each other the individuals in households are less likely to be related to the next household in the sequence so we get a more accurate representation of the last names in Helvig.
+  - By taking houses from a greater population sample of the town we have information from houses that are spread apart from each other.
+    Houses that are close together are more likely to have the same last name because they are more likely to be related to each other.
+    Additionally, families with similar incomes tend to live near eachother.
+But when the houses are further away from each other the individuals in households are less likely to be related to the next household in the sequence so we get a more accurate representation of the last names in Helvig.